 Google, which owns YouTube, announced on Oct.
 19 a new dataset of film clips, designed to teach machines how humans move in the world.
 Called AVA, or “atomic visual actions,” the videos aren’t anything special to human eyes—they’re three second clips of people drinking water and cooking curated from YouTube.
 But each clip is bundled with a file that outlines the person that a machine learning algorithm should watch, as well as a description of their pose, and whether they’re interacting with another human or object.
 It’s the digital version of pointing at a dog with a child and coaching them by saying, “dog.”

 I must note that Africa does not have any of the core technologies like Alexa, Siri and Cortana to build AI solutions.
 It may not really be absolutely necessary for us to pursue such goals at the moment.
 We do not need to have Windows before we can create products for PCs.
 Though I do hope we can get there, the fact is that we do not have the financial and technical capabilities at the moment to pursue such expensive endeavors.
 Note that I did not say that it is impossible: I am saying that if we do it, we will not win because Silicon Valley will out-compete us.
 Our opportunity is to find a space to differentiate on these platforms locally.
 Yes, we can solve local problems using these platforms.
 If that is our focus, I do think that local data will be catalytic to success.
 In that space, Google wins because it has more data about Africans and Africa than any other company.
-And for that, I will suggest that you consider building on top of Google platform because it will win in Africa even if Amazon Alexa wins in U.S. Yes, it will mirror the smartphone operating system platform where Apple is winning in U.S. (across many metrics and indicators) but Google is doing better in Africa.
+And for that, I will suggest that you consider building on top of Google platform because it will win in Africa even if Amazon Alexa wins in U.S. Yes, it will mirror the smartphone operating system platform where Apple is winning in U.S. (across many metrics and indicators) but Google is doing better in Africa.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).